 We require Section Heads and Head Counsellors to log every contact with parents, so that we can check that the contact has been made, and not forgotten.

 We ask that you trust us not only to take good care of your child, but also to contact you promptly if your child is not doing well at camp, either emotionally or physically.
 No news is good news!
-We will call you if your child is having any significant difficulty (e.g. if he or she is very homesick), but we ask that parents limit their calls to us when possible (so that our staff can spend their time taking care of your children) except under special circumstances of difficulty.
+We will call you if your child is having any significant difficulty (e.g. if they are very homesick), but we ask that parents limit their calls to us when possible (so that our staff can spend their time taking care of your children) except under special circumstances of difficulty.

 Family Contact Info